April 4th to 10th 2020

 - all fuel and other expenses for the guide vehicle

 - personal counceling before and during the tour

 - appropriate GPS maps and data, that can be made available to the participants, if they have compatible hardware

 - mechanical servicing expenses by third parties

-- individual accomodation expenses before and after the tour (on your way to Bulgaria and back)
+- individual accomodation expenses before and after the tour (on your way to Serbia and back)